-Check your IMRF Personal Statement of Benefits
+Check your IMRF annual Personal Statement of Benefits

-If you return to work, you will receive an IMRF Personal Statement of Benefits ("Member Statement") the following year.
+If you return to work, you will receive an IMRF Personal Statement of Benefits the following year.

-Your Statement will show only the service credit you earned, contributions you made, and earnings your employer(s) reported since you returned to work.
+Your Personal Statement of Benefits will show only the service credit you earned, contributions you made, and earnings your employer(s) reported since you returned to work.
 The service credit you earned before your retirement will not be shown on your Statement.